baudien321/CalmHour/context.md

 - Reads Supabase URL and anon key from environment variables.

 - **`lib/supabase/client.ts`**: Defines a function `createClient` using `createBrowserClient` from `@supabase/ssr` to create a Supabase client instance for the browser environment.
 It utilizes `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` environment variables for configuration.

+The focus branch has been merged into the main branch, and all changes have been pushed to the remote repository on GitHub.
+The main branch is now up-to-date.
+- **Deployment Issue:** Encountered `ERR_PNPM_OUTDATED_LOCKFILE` on Vercel.
+Resolved by running `pnpm install --no-frozen-lockfile` to update `pnpm-lock.yaml` and committing the change.